dscobol/DB2-COBOL-et-al/README.md

     cobol: These are programs that were written to use the gnuCobol compiler.
     I don't have access to a DB2 Server on a Mainframe but I can learn this way.

-    python: You don't see this yet but it will show up soon.
-    I just like Python so I will have to try to write some programs to access DB2.
+    python: Well...
+I'll state the obvious: These are Python programs that connect to DB2.

 Under the cobol directory: